Orlando Itinerary – two weeks in Orlando

 9pm: Absolutely knackered from our two-day Universal adventure (clocking up over 30,000 steps), we headed back to the hotel for room service and an early night.

 Before it became the theme park capital of the planet, Orlando was really just marshland and orange trees.
 To get an idea of what that must have been like, we took an (unexpededly thrilling) ride on an airboat across the Everglades with Boggy Creek adventures.
 This specific tour had been recommended by a friend and so we had booked our tickets before arriving in Florida.
-The Boggy Creek one-hour scenic tour is £28 per person.
+The one-hour Scenic Tour is £35 per person.
+This post on alternative Orlando attractions outside the theme parks has a more detailed review of Boggy Creek Airboat Rides.

 UNIVERSAL’S VOLCANO BAY WATERPARK